dominicarrojado/dominicarrojado.github.io/posts/how-to-setup-local-development-for-mjml-framework.md

 Now, if you have a decent-sized monitor with a resolution of at least 1920 x 1080, then you're done with this setup!
 That's because the MJML extension already has a live preview for MJML files.
 Within Visual Studio code, you can click on the MJML logo located on the top right corner.
 It will split the screen between your code and the preview so you can see updates as you type.
 This extension can also show inline errors, provide code snippets and many more!

-Let's try out the preview feature of MJML extension.
-Open your `index.mjml`, it should show the MJML logo on the top right corder of your Visual Studio Code, click it and it will split the screen.
+Let's try out the preview feature of the MJML extension.
+Open your `index.mjml`, it should show the MJML logo on the top right corner of your Visual Studio Code, click it and it will split the screen.

 Now, update your `index.mjml` to add the code below: